hoai77/hoai77.github.io/_pages/publications.md

 author_profile: true
 ---

-(As by convention, in theoretical computer science, authors are listed in alphabetical order.)
+(As is by convention, in theoretical computer science, authors are listed in alphabetical order.)

 Provable Reset-free Reinforcement Learning by No-Regret Reduction \\
 Hoai-An Nguyen, [Ching-An Cheng](https://www.chinganc.com/) \\